JPLee01/pandas-project/README.md

 <img align="left" width="425" height="425" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Scatter%20Plot%20depicting%20the%20relationship%20between%20Petal%20Length%20and%20Petal%20Width%20of%20each%20of%20the%20Species.png"> &nbsp;<img align="righ" width="425" height="425" img src="https://github.com/JPLee01/pandas-project/blob/master/Visualisations/Scatter%20Plot%20depicting%20the%20relationship%20between%20Sepal%20Length%20and%20Sepal%20Width%20of%20each%20of%20the%20Species.png">

 ####  Observations
-From the Scatter Plots it can be seen that a positive correlation exists for all three species for the relationship between Petal Length and Petal Width.
-Also it can be seen that their is a large distinction between the Setosa species the other two species (Setosa occupys the lower left quartile for Petal Length and Petal Width and upper left  quartile for Sepal Length and Sepal Width).
-It can also be argued that while differentiation exists between Versicolor and Virgnica for the relationship between Petal Length and Petal Width (apart from a few outliers), for the the relationship between Sepal Length and Sepal Width it does not exist.
+From the scatter plots it can be seen that a positive correlation exists for all three species for the relationship between Petal Length and Petal Width.
+Also it can be seen that there is a large distinction between the Setosa species the other two species (Setosa occupys the lower left quartile for Petal Length and Petal Width and upper left quartile for Sepal Length and Sepal Width).
+It can also be argued that while differentiation exists between Versicolor and Virgnica for the relationship between Petal Length and Petal Width (apart from a few outliers), the relationship between Sepal Length and Sepal Width it does not exist.

 ####  Creation of a KDE Plot of each of the Species displayig Sepal/Petal Length Vs. Sepal/Petal Width
-A KDE (Kernel Density Estimate) Plot is used for visualizing the Probability Density of a specific variable.
+A KDE (Kernel Density Estimate) plot is used for visualizing the probability density of a specific variable.
 The plot can either be One-Dimensional or Two-Dimensional and is mainly used in the field of non-parametric analysis.<sup>[16](#myfootnote16)</sup>

-The output for this KDE Plot will be a Two-Dimensional representation of the relationship of the Sepal/Petal Length Vs. Sepal/Petal Width of each of the species.
+The output for this KDE plot will be a Two-Dimensional representation of the relationship of the Sepal/Petal Length Vs. Sepal/Petal Width of each of the species.

-To create a KDE Plot of each of the species displayig Sepal/Petal Length Vs. Sepal/Petal Width the following code is executed:
+To create a KDE plot of each of the species displayig Sepal/Petal Length Vs. Sepal/Petal Width the following code is executed:
 ```
 sns.kdeplot(data=SetosaData[["sepal_length","sepal_width"]], cmap="Purples_d", shade=True, shade_lowest=False)
 plt.xlabel("Sepal Length(Cm)")